<- readr::read_csv("choice_questions.csv") design

 Introduction

-If you’ve never used surveydown before, take a look at this post to get a quick introduction to the package and how to use it to make a survey.
+If you’ve never used surveydown before, take a look at the Getting Started page to get a quick introduction to the package and how to use it to make a survey.

 Getting started